 Namzaric (donepezil and memantine), also known as MDX-8704, ADS-8704, and Arimenda, is an approved therapy for moderate to severe Alzheimer’s disease.
 Allergan markets the treatment in the U.S. and Adamas markets it elsewhere.

-Namzaric offers temporary relief from Alzheimer’s symptoms.
-It does not prevent or slow the underlying cause of the disease: nerve cell death.
+Namzaric offers temporary relief from the symptoms of Alzheimer’s disease.
+It does not prevent or slow the underlying cause of the disease, nerve cell death.

 How Namzaric works

 Alzheimer’s disease is a progressive neurodegenerative disorder.
 Its hallmark is nerve cell death in the brain that diminishes memory and a person’s ability to think.